rm-reins/ts-react-comfy-zone/README.md

 - Node.js, TypeScript, Express.js, MongoDB, Clerk, tRPC

+### API Architecture

+This project uses a hybrid API approach:

+- tRPC: Used for most data operations (products, orders, users, reviews) to provide type-safe, end-to-end typings between client and server.

+- REST API: Used specifically for file uploads (product/review images) where REST's multipart/form-data handling and streaming capabilities offer better performance and compatibility with file processing libraries.

 ## Current Status

 - **Frontend**: In progress.
 The front-end application is actively being developed with TypeScript.